 Equipment Location Page

 Next you will be presented with the equipment location page.
-Your selection depends on where Ekos is running:
+Your selection depends on where your equipmment is connected to:

-- Ekos is running on your PC: Select the second option since equipment is connected remotely to StellarMate.
+- Equipment is attached to StellarMate: Select this option if Ekos is running on your PC (Windows/Linux) or MacOS, and your equipment is connected to StellarMate.

 Click next to continue.